 - A pH balance above 7.8 is a basic solution that can burn and irritate the eyes.

-Raise the pH and alkalinity by adding alkaline products like sodium bicarbonate (baking soda) or lower the pH and alkalinity with chemical additives made with muriatic acid or sodium bisulfate.
+You can raise the pH and alkalinity by adding alkaline products like sodium bicarbonate (baking soda), or lower it with chemical additives like muriatic acid or sodium bisulfate.

-Cyanuric acid is a stabilizer that prevents chlorine from breaking down under direct sunlight.
-Keep levels between 30 to 50 ppm to reduce the production of harmful chloramines.
-Levels of cyanuric acid can be lowered by draining a portion of the pool and refilling it with clean water.
-The levels can be raised by adding a stabilizer with cyanuric acid or chlorine tablets that come with a stabilizer in the formula.
+Cyanuric acid is a stabilizer that prevents chlorine from breaking down under direct sunlight, which depletes the free chlorine and produces harmful chloramines.
+Levels of cyanuric acid should be kept between 30 and 50 ppm.
+Levels can be lowered by draining a portion of the pool and refilling it with clean water.
+Raise the levels by adding a stabilizer with cyanuric acid, or chlorine tablets that come with a stabilizer in the formula.

-Use a clarifier to help deal with ongoing environmental factors, and test the pool water two to three times per week to ensure that the chemical composition is balanced.
-If the tests begin to trend towards a chemical imbalance, add the appropriate chemicals to the pool to bring the pool water back to a balanced state.
-This means that the pH should be within 7.2 to 7.8 and the chlorine concentration should fall within 1 to 3 ppm.
+To deal with ongoing environmental factors, use a clarifier regularly, and test the pool water two to three times per week to ensure that the chemical composition is balanced.
+If the tests begin to trend toward an imbalance, add the appropriate chemicals to the pool to return the pool water to a balanced state.
+Optimal pH for pool water is between 7.2 and 7.8, and optimal chlorine concentration is between 1 to 3 ppm.